XY-Wing

 This is often the first non-fish advanced technique players learn.
 It's elegant and shows the beauty of Sudoku's logic: without guessing, you use pure deduction to lock down candidates.
 XY-wings regularly appear in medium to hard puzzles and are great for breaking deadlocks.

-It's a natural progression from X-Wing and prepares you for even more advanced techniques.
+It's a natural progression from X-Wing and prepares you for even more advanced techniques — including Forcing Chains, which extend this same if-then reasoning across the whole grid.

 Practice Tips